Renaissance technology: Early 17th century

-The newspaper is an of the printing press from which the press derives its name.
+The newspaper is an application of the printing press from which the press derives its name.
 The 16th century sees a rising demand for up-to-date information which can not be covered effectively by the circulating hand-written newssheets.
 For "gaining time" from the slow copying process, Johann Carolus of Strassburg is the first to publish his German-language Relation by using a printing press (1605).
 In rapid succession, further German newspapers are established in Wolfenbüttel (Avisa Relation oder Zeitung), Basel, Frankfurt and Berlin.
 From 1618 onwards, enterprising Dutch printers take up the practice and begin to provide the English and French market with translated news.
 By the mid-17th century it is estimated that political newspapers which enjoyed the widest popularity reach up to 250,000 readers in the Holy Roman Empire, around one quarter of the literate population.